Road closures: five for Mid Sussex drivers over the next fortnight

 Drivers in and around Mid Sussex will have five National Highways road closures to watch out for this week.

-• A23, from 8pm September 21 to 6am September 26, slight delays (under 10 minutes): A23 both directions Patcham to Dale Hill, lane closure for electrical works.
+• A23, from 8pm September 19 to 6am November 25, slight delays (under 10 minutes): A23 both directions Handcross to Bolney, carriageway closure for resurfacing work.

-• A23, from 8pm September 19 to 6am October 21, slight delays (under 10 minutes): A23 both directions Handcross to Bolney, carriageway closure for surface works.
+• A23, from 8pm October 5 to 6am October 6, slight delays (under 10 minutes): A23 southbound, Pease Pottage to Handcross, Lane closure for UK Power Networks.

-• A23, from 8pm September 25 to 6am September 30, slight delays (under 10 minutes): A23 both directions Handcross to Bolney, carriageway closure for surface works.
+• A23, from 8pm October 5 to 6am October 6, slight delays (under 10 minutes): A23 southbound, Staplefield lane to Bolney, Lane closure for drainage works.

-• A23, from 8pm September 26 to 6am September 27, slight delays (under 10 minutes): A23 southbound, Dale Hill to Patcham, slip road closure for maintenance works.
+• A23, from 8pm October 5 to 5am October 6, slight delays (under 10 minutes): A23 northbound, Bolney to Nandscross, Lane closure for maintenance works.

 • A23, from 8pm October 6 to 6am October 7, slight delays (under 10 minutes): A23 northbound and southbound, Bolney to Handcross, diversion for West Sussex County Council.